 FREQUENTLY ASKED QUESTIONS (FAQs) (PDF file)

-Q: Why are we conducting a job family classification study?
+Q: What is the reason for conducting a job family classification study?

 Q: Why should I participate in a classification study?